 The Trustees have reviewed the significant activities undertaken by the charitable company during the past year to further its charitable purposes for the public benefit.
 What follows is a review of these significant activities and achievements.
-92% of students gained 5 or more GCSE passes at grades A-C (up 5% from 2012).
-87% of students gained 5 or more GCSE passes at grades A-C including English and Mathematics (Up 4% from 2012 and 28% above national).
-47% of students achieved the English Baccalaureate (up 8% from 2012).
-Expected Progress (3LP) in English was 88% (22% above the national figure) and expected progress at all sublevels was high and above national.
-50% of students made 4 Levels of Progress in 2013, 24% above national.
-Expected Progress (3LP) in Maths was 90% (20% above the national figure) and expected progress at all sublevels was high and above national.
-59% of students in 2013 made 4 Levels of Progress, 30 % above national.
+86% of students gained 5 or more GCSE passes at grades A-C (23% above the national figure).
+81% of students gained GCSEs in English and Mathematics.
+78% of students gained 5 or more GCSE passes at grades A-C including English and Mathematics (25.4% above the national figure).
+39% of students achieved the English Baccalaureate.
+Expected Progress (3LP) in English was 94% (25% above the national figure) and expected progress at all sublevels was high and above national.
+65% of students made 4 Levels of Progress in 2013, 39% above the national figure.
+Expected Progress (3LP) in Maths was 86% (16% above the national figure) and expected progress at all sublevels was high and above national.
+44% of students in 2013 made 4 Levels of Progress, 15% above national.
 Attainment in core subjects and the attainment of sizeable groups of students were significantly above average.
-90% of students gained A-C grades in English, with 91% securing this in Mathematics.
-69% of students gained 2 or more GCSE passes in Science at grades A-C. 60% of our cohort achieved at least one A-C pass in a Modern Foreign Language.
-In total, over half of our GCSE subjects exceeded 90% at A-C. A Level APS Per Entry was 102.
-32% of students gained A Level passes at grades at A-A. 82% of students gained A Level passes at grades at A-C. 48% of students gained 3 or more A Level passes at grades A-B. 99% of lessons observed were judged to be Good or Outstanding.
-67% of lessons observed were judged to be Outstanding.
-Major building projects including a new Sports Centre, refectory, Kitchen, Drama Studio and Music Block were delivered.
-Every year group is full to capacity and the Sixth Form was expanded to 360 students.
-There are waiting lists for Years 7-11.
-Attendance was 96% against a target of 96%.
-The School was awarded the Specialist School Quality Marque at the level of 'Leading and Transforming'.
+94% of students gained A-C grades in English, with 82% securing this in Mathematics.
+62% of students gained 2 or more GCSE passes in Science at grades A-C. 60% of our cohort achieved at least one A-C pass in a Modern Foreign Language.
+In total, over half of our GCSE subjects exceeded 90% at A-C. 36% of students gained A Level passes at grades at A-A 62% of students gained A Level passes at grades at A-B 83% of students gained A Level passes at grades A-C. Major building projects completed on time and on budget including a new Language Block, Maths Block Extension, Queuing Area and re-fenestration and re-roofing of A Block, C Block and M Block.
+Every year group is full to capacity and with waiting lists for all year groups.
+Attendance was 96.5% against a target of 96%.
+The School was named in the Top 100 state schools in the country for GCSE performance for the second year running.

 The trust's financial performance in the corresponding period can be summarised as follows.
-During the year the School received income of £6.95m (2012: £7.28m) in government and local authority grants most of it in the form of recurrent grants, the use of which has been restricted.
+During the year the School received income of £6.79m (2013: £6.95m) in government and local authority grants most of it in the form of recurrent grants, the use of which has been restricted.
 The grants received in the form of the GAG from the EFA and associated expenditure is shown in the restricted funds in the statement of financial activities.
-During the year the school has spent £3.06m on a new sports hall and various improvements to the existing property held by the school.
-The school has received capital grants totalling £1.90m which relate to this expenditure.
-At 31 August 2013 the net book value of fixed assets was £15.31m (2012: £12.40m) and movements in tangible fixed assets are shown in note 12 to the financial statements.
+During the year the school has spent £1.96m on capital expenditure, which includes £1.94m which has been incurred on new building projects.
+The school has received capital grants totalling £1.12m which relate to this expenditure.
+At 31 August 2014 the net book value of fixed assets was £17.04m (2013: £15.31m) and movements in tangible fixed assets are shown in note 12 to the financial statements.
 The assets were used exclusively for providing education and the associated support services to the pupils of the School.
-The School held fund balances at 31 August 2013 of £16.78m comprising an amount of £15.31m in respect of restricted fixed assets funds, £1.29m in respect of unrestricted funds and £0.18m in respect of restricted general funds.
+The School held fund balances at 31 August 2014 of £17.96m comprising an amount of £17.04m in respect of restricted fixed assets funds, £0.58m in respect of unrestricted funds and £0.34m in respect of restricted general funds.
 The restricted funds include a deficit on the local government pension scheme most of which was on transfer to the academy.